postgresml/postgresml/pgml-cms/docs/resources/developer-docs/self-hosting/replication.md

 #### **Configure pgBackRest**

 pgBackRest can be configured by editing the `/etc/pgbackrest.conf` file.
-This file should be readable by the `postgres` user and nobody else, since it'll contain some important information.&#x20;
+This file should be readable by the `postgres` user and nobody else, since it'll contain some important information.

 Using the S3 bucket we created above, we can configure pgBackRest to use it for the WAL archive: